Hjkim118/cse15l-lab-reports/lab1.md

 ```
 It was working in /lecture1 directory before the command was written and after executing the code, it stayed in /lecture1 directory.
 Command ls shows the files that are in the folder of files in the path so when used with files, it contains only one file itself and it shows itself as a result.
+This was not an error.

 ```
 [user@sahara ~/lecture1]$ cat
 ```
 It was working in /lecture1 directory before the command was written and after executing the code, it stayed in /lecture1 directory.
 The cat command lets you create, merge, or print files in the standard output screen or to another file.
 It did nothing and waited for the user to type in which file to execute.
+This was an error since the user had to put in which file for the command cat to be executed, but there were no arguments given after the command.

 ```
 [user@sahara ~/lecture1]$ cat messages